SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-apps.md

 # Manage apps and add-ins in a Multi-Geo tenant

 > [!IMPORTANT]
-> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.
+> OneDrive for Business Multi-Geo is available, SharePoint Online Multi-Geo is currently in preview and is subject to change.

 In a Multi-Geo tenant, you have an app catalog per geo location, which is something to consider if you want to deploy your apps across all geo locations.